msabramo/pydockerize/README.md

 # pydockerize

-Make a Docker container from a Python app with a pip `requirements.txt` file
+Creates a Docker image from a Python app with a pip `requirements.txt` file

+Given a Python app with a `requirements.txt` file, you can trivially make it into a Docker image.

 # Usage examples